sghall/react-move/README.md

 - createNodeGroup(getInterpolator, displayName) => NodeGroup
 - createAnimate(getInterpolator, displayName) => Animate

-The big news on this release is the `getInterpolator ` function.
-To get exactly the same components as in react-move 2.x.x and 3.x.x just create them locally like this:
+The big news on this release is the `getInterpolator` function.
+This function opens up a lot of doors to be more creative.
+To start, to get exactly the same components as in react-move 2.x.x and 3.x.x just create them locally like this:

 ```js
 import { createNodeGroup, createAnimate } from 'react-move'